WavebreakMediaMicro - Fotolia

 There are some notable dangers that come with connecting to a mobile hotspot, but there are five key steps to ensure that these network connections remain secure.

-1. Enable WPA2 and set a strong password
+1. Enable WPA2 or WPA3 and set a strong password

 When employees set up a mobile hotspot, there are a few ways to improve the network's security.
-First, they can select the Wi-Fi Protected Access 2 (WPA2) option, which is the modern standard for wireless networks, for their hotspot.
-The WPA2 standard is more secure than the Wi-Fi Protected Access and Wired Equivalent Privacy standards.
-This has long been the preeminent standard for networking, but IT should ensure employees are using it nonetheless.
+First, they can select either the Wi-Fi Protected Access 2 (WPA2) or, if available, the WPA3 option for their hotspot.
+The WPA2 standard is more secure than the WPA and Wired Equivalent Privacy standards.
+This has long been the preeminent standard for wireless networks, but IT should ensure employees are using it nonetheless.
+WPA3 is even more secure than WPA2, but not every device will offer this option.

 Additionally, employees can set the network service set identifier -- or name -- and password to the hotspot.
 Like any password, hotspot users should set a strong password.
 IT admins should make sure that any users that are running a mobile hotspot meet a certain standard of password complexity by requiring a minimum number of characters and special characters.